mpaterakis/GameOrganizer/README.md

 # GameOrganizer
-A simple app that helps you organize game shortcuts
+A simple app that helps you launch and organize your games with style

 ![alt text](https://github.com/mpaterakis/GameOrganizer/blob/master/Screenshot1.png)